LLuthfiY/SimpleMangaReaderUWP/README.md

 ### originality
-the only part i copied from internet is
+the only part i copied from external source excluding UWP documentation is
 ```
 Path.GetFullPath(Path.Combine(currentpath, @"..\\"))
 ```